 Icon/Option Action Reload Project Click on this option to close and reload the current project, to bring in changes made by other users sharing the project.
-Shortcut: Ctrl+Shift+F11 New Diagram Click on this option to create a new diagram under the currently selected Package, in the Project Browser.
-Shortcut: Ctrl+Insert New Package Click on this option to create a new child Package under the currently selected Package, in the Project Browser.
-Shortcut: Ctrl+W - New Element Click on this option to create a new model element under the currently selected Package or element, in the Project Browser.
-Shortcut: Ctrl+M Find in Project Browser Click on this option to run a simple search within the Project Browser.
+Shortcut: Ctrl+Shift+F11 New Diagram Click on this option to create a new diagram under the currently selected Package, in the Browser window.
+Shortcut: Ctrl+Insert New Package Click on this option to create a new child Package under the currently selected Package, in the Browser window.
+Shortcut: Ctrl+W New Element Click on this option to create a new model element under the currently selected Package or element, in the Browser window.
+Shortcut: Ctrl+M Find in Project Browser Click on this option to run a simple search within the Browser window.
 Shortcut: Ctrl+Shift+F Find in Project Click on this option to search the entire project or the selected Package using pre-defined and customized searches.
-Shortcut: Ctrl+F Shorteat.
-Curv Generate Documentation Click on this option to define and generate Document reports on the currently-selected Package.
+Shortcut: Ctrl+F Generate Documentation Click on this option to define and generate Document reports on the currently-selected Package.
 Shortcut: F8 Project Issues Click on this option to display the 'Project Issues' dialog to review and create project issues.